fire1ce/3os.org/docs/infrastructure/proxmox/gpu-passthrough/igpu-passthrough-to-vm.md

 ## Windows Virtual Machine iGPU Passthrough Configuration

-For better results its recommend to use this [Windwos 10/11 Virutal Machine configuration for proxmox][windows-vm-configuration-url].
+For better results its recommend to use this [Windows 10/11 Virtual Machine configuration for proxmox][windows-vm-configuration-url].

 Find the PCI address of the iGPU.